 1. Do you have my wedding date open?

-This should be the very first question you ask, as there is no sense wasting your time if the DJ company is already fully booked for your date.
-You may also want to follow up this question with, “How many other active couples have inquired about my wedding date?” as that answer may indicate whether or not you need to take a more proactive approach.
+This should be the very first question you ask, as there is no sense wasting your time if the DJ isn’t available for your date.
+You may also want to follow up this question with, “How many other active couples have inquired about my wedding date?” as that answer may indicate whether or not you need to take a more urgent approach.
 If you have a popular wedding date, don’t assume the wedding DJs you contact today will still be available a month later.

-2. Have you done weddings at my ceremony and/or reception location before?
+2. Have you done weddings at my ceremony and/or reception venue before?

-Like experience, familiarity with a wedding venue can give you a sense of peace of mind.
+As with experience, familiarity with a wedding venue can give you a sense of peace of mind.
 Each venue poses different challenges – load-in procedures, room configurations, acoustics, availability of electricity, etc. – so hiring a wedding DJ that is familiar with your venue will prevent wedding day surprises.
-However, even the top wedding DJs in your area may have not performed at your venue before, so make sure the DJ is willing to adequately prepare for your wedding with a site visit.
+However, even the top wedding DJs in your area may not have performed at your venue before, so make sure the DJ is willing to do a site visit.
 If you are planning a destination wedding, the site contact should be able to provide a floor plan/layout, photos, and answers to any questions your DJ may have.